AcxTechSistemas/pix_sicoob/README.md

 <br>

-This package offers an easy-to-use interface for integrating with Banco do Brasil's Pix API.
+This package offers an easy-to-use interface for integrating with Sicoob's Pix API.
 With this package, you can get transaction information quickly and efficiently in your Flutter apps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>